 - Please note that you must activate your UCInetID and file an SLR prior to enrolling in classes.

 - Complete no later than September 15.

-- All new graduate students are invited to register for the Campuswide Graduate Welcome and Orientation, which will be virtual.
+- All new graduate students are invited to the Campuswide Graduate Welcome and Orientation, which will be virtual.